AOXpredict/AOXpredict/README.md

 * others

 The other descriptors are computed using Spartan’18 v.
 1.2.0 with computational level as B3LYP/6-31G* in vacuum, which could be categorized as topological, physicochemical and electronic features.
-The detatiled list of all descriptors are presented in /Data/.
+The detatiled list of all descriptors is presented in /Data/.